 Wilderness-loving carnivores, wolverines are powerful and relatively few.
 Washington's Cascades are one of the last places in the lower 48 where wolverines are known to exist.

-Wolverines are fierce and long distance hunters, covering great distances in their search for carrion, including ungulates killed by winter and other food.
+Wolverines are fierce and long distance hunters and scavengers, covering great distances in their search for carrion, including winter killed deer, elk and mountain goats.
 Shy of humans, their wide-ranging travel also makes it difficult for biologists to study them.
 Our citizen-run remote cameras have captured remarkable recent photos of wolverines.

 Where wolverines live

 Outside of Canada and Alaska, wolverines are now constrained to remote wilderness regions in the northern and western mountainous states, in areas like the Cascade Mountains and Rocky Mountains, where heavy snowpacks persist well into spring.

 Wolverines were probably never very numerous, but following years of heavy trapping and indiscriminate poison-baiting aimed at other carnivores, they were lost from most of their US historical range by the early 1900s.
 Today, they are thought to number just 300 in the lower 48 states.

 Conservation Northwest’s wildlife monitoring project has documented four individual wolverines in the Cascades using unique chest markings and DNA from hair snags.